 Introduction by Sarah Tomlinson:

 Marta came to us because her parents made her come!
-This often happens with our students and we are used to helping teenagers go home with happy memories.
-I am so pleased to read about her memories although I do feel a bit mean for always making her talk in English.
+This sometimes happens with our students and we are used to helping teenagers go home with happy memories.
+I am so pleased to read about her memories although I do now feel a bit mean for always making her talk in English.
 Sorry Marta but it was (and is) good for you!

 Thank you so much Marta for writing this story for our blog

 This is Marta’s story:

 I attended the Isca School of English in Exeter for 3 summers, in 2012, 2013 and 2014.
 It’s been a while now but, if I think about my time there, it seems like yesterday.